syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.labels.verticalAlignment `enum`
 {:#members:nodes-labels-verticalalignment}

 Sets the vertical alignment of the label.
-See<a href="global.html#VerticalAlignment">VerticalAlignment</a>
+See <a href="global.html#verticalalignment">VerticalAlignment</a>

 #### Default Value

-* VerticalAlignment.Center
+* ej.datavisualization.Diagram.VerticalAlignment.Center

 #### Example